-The Discount rate used to measure the total pension liability was 7.50% for the Plan.
+For the June 30, 2015 and 2014 valuation reports, the discount rate used to measure the total pension liability was 7.50% for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+Therefore, the current 7.50% discount rate used is adequate and the use of the municipal bond rate calculation is not necessary.
 The long term expected discount rate of 7.50% will be applied to all plans in the Public Employees' Retirement Fund (PERF).
 The stress test results are presented in a detailed report which can be obtained from the CalPERS website.